PatMaier92/plscmd-tutorial/README.md

 # plscmd-tutorial
-Tutorial for how to do Partial Least Square Correlation (PLSC) with the plscmd toolbox (http://www.rotman-baycrest.on.ca/pls) in Matlab.
+Tutorial on the Partial Least Square Correlation (PLSC) with the plscmd toolbox (http://www.rotman-baycrest.on.ca/pls) in Matlab.

+## General information on PLSC
+PLSC is a multivariate correlation method (Krishnan, Williams, McIntosh & Abdi, 2011) to analyze associations between two sets of indicators.
+The correlation matrix between the two sets is decomposed into three components using singular value decomposition (SVD), based on which one latent variable (LV) is extracted in a least-square sense.
+The LV represents a distinct profile of indicators that has the strongest relation to the outcome.
+One can also look at the LV weights for each indicator, representing the degree and direction (positive or negative association) to which they contribute to the LV.
+Last, but not least one can calculate a latent profile score (LPS) for each individual, by multiplying the LV weights with the original data matrix (higher values correspond to stronger expression of the profile by the individual) which can then be correlated with other variables of interest (example: correlation of age-related latent profile scores with memory to see if a more mature behavior results in better memory).

-PLSC is a multivariate correlation method (Krishnan, Williams, McIntosh & Abdi, 2011) to analyze associations between two sets of variables.
-We focus on behavior PLSC here i.e., correlations between behavior and brain data, or two types of behavioral data (for other variants like task, seed or multi-block PLSC, see Krishnan et al., 2011) and we explore data-driven and confirmatory versions of behavior PLSC.
-If you use brain data, you may use the plsgui toolbox, which is pretty well-documented on http://www.rotman-baycrest.on.ca/pls.
+We focus on behavior PLSC here i.e., correlations between behavior and brain data, or two types of behavioral data (for other variants like task, seed or multi-block PLSC, check Krishnan et al., 2011) and we explore data-driven and confirmatory versions of behavior PLSC.
+If you use brain data, you can use the plsgui toolbox, which is pretty well-documented on http://www.rotman-baycrest.on.ca/pls.
 However, if you want to use any other type of data, you will need to use the plscmd toolbox, which is not so well documented.
 This tutorial was inspired by code from Muelroth et al. (2020; available on https://osf.io/w76f3/) and Keresztes et al. (2017).

 First, we need to download the plscmd package from http://www.rotman-baycrest.on.ca/pls and add it to our path in Matlab.